Bug report #12585

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||20710|

 I have a shapefile with american urban areas.
 I work with diagrams window, circular graph (round diagrams).
 When I set any conic projection (either Geographical or Rectangular) for the project,the diagrams disappear from the map at all.
 For exapmle, I tried EPSG:102003 USA_Contigious_Albers_Equal_Area_Conic and EPSG:5071 NAD83/Conus_Albers.
 And additionally, all the initial dots with urban areas disappear.

 But when I choose any non-conical projection, for example EPSG:4904 (Lisboa), all diagrams immediately appear on the map (check appended file)

 I tried both versions - QGIS 2.6.1 and QGIS 2.8.1, but in all of them situation is the same.

 I need to use conical projection for my work, so how can I solve this problem?

-#3 Updated by Anna Cha about 5 years ago
+#3 Updated by Anna Cha over 5 years ago

 I was trying to reproduce that bug today in both versions (2.6.1 and 2.8.1) and by chance understood that these are two different bugs but they are not connected with conic projection.